Taro Logo

 4. Everywhere else - No clue

-I think the vast majority of companies, including those in tech, care a lot about perception so raw number of hours worked is more important than actual impact unfortunately.
-However, even in companies that do actually reward impact, they tend to be FAANG companies or FAANG-equivalent ones, which means that their bar for impact is high, which leads to many hours worked for the majority of engineers working there.
+However, even in companies that do actually reward impact, they tend to be FAANG companies or FAANG-equivalent ones.
+This means that their bar for impact is sky-high, which leads to overly long hours worked for the majority of engineers there anyways. 🤷

 Zooming out, if you're worried about not being perceived as working hard, I would work with your manager if possible to set concrete goals, almost like a contract, around what a good performance review cycle looks like in terms of actual results.
 From there, you can work backwards from what you actually need to accomplish, not how many hours you need to work.
+Putting on the mere performance of working hard is not only draining, it's detrimental for your growth - Always strive to focus on actual results.
+Here's some good resources we have around that: